 Derby High School students will soon have a new tradition.

-Principal Tim Hamblin recently unveiled plans for a new panther sculpture that will sit on the front lawn of Derby High School.
-Hamblin presented details about the sculpture at last Monday’s Board of Education meeting.
+Principal Tim Hamblin unveiled plans over the summer for a new panther sculpture that will sit on the front lawn of DHS.

 Hamblin said he had a vision for the sculpture when he started as principal 10 years ago.

-“When I became principal, I got this idea of creating a lasting gift for campus,” Hamblin said.
+“When I became principal, I got this idea of creating a lasting gift for campus,” Hamblin said to the Derby Board of Education back in July.
 “There’s the [black marble panther] and the bell.
 Both of those were donated in 1967.
 Oddly, there’s really been nothing of that magnitude given to the current Derby High School campus.”

 The money used for the sculpture is all donations, Hamblin said – there was “absolutely not a single tax dollar or bond money used on this.”

 “Obviously I wasn’t going to use any tax dollars or school dollars for this, so I had to start raising money,” Hamblin said.